-(OO) Mritten and it notice manage a statement singled by a traction about it as a major and about it at 1 (32) "Written certification" means a statement signed by a treating physician or referral physician that 2 meets the requirements of 50-46-310 and is provided in a manner that meets the standard of care."
-3 4 Section 83.
-Section 50-46-303, MCA, is amended to read: 5 "50-46-303.
-Medical marijuana registry department responsibilities issuance of cards and 6 licenses confidentiality.
-(1) The department shall establish and maintain a registry of persons who receive 7 registry identification cards or licenses under this part.
-The department shall issue: 8 (a) registry identification cards to Montana residents who have debilitating medical conditions and 9 who submit applications meeting the requirements of this part; 10 (b) licenses: 11 (i) to persons who apply to operate as providers or marijuana-infused products providers and who 12 submit applications meeting the requirements of this part; 13 (ii) for dispensaries established by providers or marijuana-infused products providers; and 14 (iii) through the state laboratory, to testing laboratories that submit applications meeting the 15 requirements of this part; and 16 (c) endorsements for chemical manufacturing to a provider or a marijuana-infused products provider 17 who applies for a chemical manufacturing endorsement and meets requirements established by the department 18 by rule.
-19 (2) (a) An individual who obtains a registry identification card and indicates the individual will not use 20 the system of licensed providers and marijuana-infused products providers to obtain marijuana or marijuana- 21 infused products is authorized to cultivate, manufacture, possess, and transport marijuana as allowed by this 22 part.
-23 (b) An individual who obtains a registry identification card and indicates the individual will use the 24 system of licensed providers and marijuana-infused products providers to obtain marijuana or marijuana- 25 infused products is authorized to possess marijuana as allowed by this part.
-26 (c)(a) A person who obtains a provider, marijuana-infused products provider, or dispensary license or 27 an employee of a licensed provider or marijuana-infused products provider is authorized to cultivate, manufacture, possess, sell, and transport marijuana as allowed by this part.
+- 2 (b) The term does not include the seeds, stalks, and roots of the plant. - (32) "Written certification" means a statement signed by a treating physician or referral physician that meets the requirements of 50-46-310 and is provided in a manner that meets the standard of care."

+- Section 83.
+Section 50-46-303, MCA, is amended to read: - "50-46-303.
+Medical marijuana registry -- department responsibilities -- issuance of cards and licenses -- confidentiality.
+(1) The department shall establish and maintain a registry of persons who receive registry identification cards or licenses under this part.
+The department shall issue: - (a) registry identification cards to Montana residents who have debilitating medical conditions and who submit applications meeting the requirements of this part; - (b) licenses: - (i) to persons who apply to operate as providers or marijuana-infused products providers and who submit applications meeting the requirements of this part; - (ii) for dispensaries established by providers or marijuana-infused products providers; and - (iii) through the state laboratory, to testing laboratories that submit applications meeting the requirements of this part; and - (c) endorsements for chemical manufacturing to a provider or a marijuana-infused products provider who applies for a chemical manufacturing endorsement and meets requirements established by the department by rule. - (2) (a)\ An individual who obtains a registry identification card and indicates the individual will not use the system of licensed providers and marijuana-infused products providers to obtain marijuana or marijuana-infused products is authorized to cultivate, manufacture, possess, and transport marijuana as allowed by this part. - (b) An individual who obtains a registry identification card and indicates the individual will use the system of licensed providers and marijuana-infused products providers to obtain marijuana or marijuana-infused products is authorized to possess marijuana as allowed by this part. - 28 (e)(a) A person who obtains a provider, marijuana-infused products provider, or dispensary license or